matthiasjo/spiced-petition/README.md

 Spiced Academy: Petition Project

 The goal of this project was to study Handlebars, Express and getting more familiar with Node.js while creating a petition website.
+The topic "save the bees" was chosen randomly as a work in progress topic.
+This project has only a learning and demo purpose.

 ### Install dependencies